robregonm/yii2-pdf/README.md

 	public function actionPdf(){
 		Yii::$app->response->format = 'pdf';

+		// Rotate the page
-		//Can you it if needed to rotate the page Yii::$container->set(Yii::$app->response->formatters['pdf']['class'], [
+		Yii::$container->set(Yii::$app->response->formatters['pdf']['class'], [
+			'format' => [216, 356], // Legal page size in mm
-			'orientation' => 'Landscape', // This value will be ignored if format is a string value.
+			'orientation' => 'Landscape', // This value will be used when 'format' is an array only.
+Skipped when 'format' is empty or is a string
 			'beforeRender' => function($mpdf, $data) {},
 			]);